benjamin-heasly/openhds-rest/src/main/resources/documentation/domain-model-overview.md

 ####PregnancyResult
 (child of AuditableCollectedEntity)
 #####What is it?
-A PregnancyResult models the separate results of a larger PregnancyOutcome for an Individual’s pregnancy.
+A `PregnancyResult` models the separate results of a larger `PregnancyOutcome` for an `Individual`’s pregnancy.
 ######Dependencies
 + FieldWorker
 + Visit